zarf-dev/proposals/0019-refactor-image-operations/README.md

 Why should this ZEP _not_ be implemented?
 -->

 There is potential for image operations to be slower for some use cases since we are defaulting to less concurrency.
-This is seen as a lower risk than the current reliability issues that users face.
+This is a lower risk than the current reliability issues that users face which can completely break create + deploy operations.

 ## Alternatives